 Jeff Smith: For the past eight years, the Government have in effect outsourced the hardest decisions on the most severe cuts to the most deprived local authorities.
 It is just not fair on a city such as Manchester, where, in the eight years to 2020, we will see a £600 per household cut in funding.
 Is it not true that austerity will never be over until we have not only the sticking plaster that the...

 Jeff Smith: What assessment his Department has made of the adequacy of the new grant funding for the delivery of adult social care announced in Budget 2018.

 Jeff Smith: Councils are predicting that an additional £3.6 billion will be needed by 2025, just to maintain current levels of care.
 Does the Minister think that it is either sensible or economically sustainable that councils are having to use their dwindling reserves to deliver care to people?
 That is what many of them are doing and what many more will have to do.

-Jeff Smith: To ask the Secretary of State for Work and Pensions, what assessment she has made of the effect of the removal of implicit consent in welfare cases on claimants with (a) learning difficulties, (b) mental health issues and (c) those for whom English is not a first language.
+Jeff Smith: To ask the Secretary of State for Health and Social Care, what assessment he has made of the adequacy of the provision of community mental health services for people with severe mental illness.